Looking for the best activities to do during your trip to Ushuaia, Argentina? You’ve come to the right place!

 Where to Stay in Ushuaia

 If you’ve made it this far south, make sure you stay here for a few days!
-We stayed here a week and found that was a perfect amount of time to really enjoy our time here.
+We stayed here a week and found that it was a perfect amount of time to really enjoy our time here.

 Even if this isn’t your final destination, don’t rush your stay in Ushuaia.
-There are plenty of options for accommodations in this remote town so you can rest after long days spent exploring.
+There are plenty of options for accommodations in this remote town, so you can rest after long days spent exploring.
 From budget-friendly options to luxury hotels, we have our top recommendations for all price ranges.

 Mirador del Beagle Hosteria – $

 I mentioned this hosteria in the above activities to do because it’s that nice!
 It’s truly the best bang for your buck at $50 USD per night.
-The hosts here are so charming, they treat you like family.
+The hosts here are so charming; they treat you like family.
 Breakfast is great too.
 We’ve heard people call this the best hostel in Argentina!

 Planning your Trip to Patagonia